WVURAIL/dspira-lessons/categories/receiver-electronics/index.md

 ---
 layout: catpag
 category: Receiver Electronics
-lead: Everything between the antenna and the laptop: the amplifier, the SDR, and the settings that match them.
+lead: "Everything between the antenna and the laptop: the amplifier, the SDR, and the settings that match them."
 ---

 A horn on a stand is an antenna, not yet a telescope.
 What makes it one is the